Financial Aid Policies

-Students may review their Satisfactory Academic Progress status through MyFAU by completing the following steps:
+Students may review their Satisfactory Academic Progress status through MYFAU by completing the following steps:

-- Click on the "Financial Aid" tile box
+- Click/tap the "Financial Aid" tile

-- Click on the "Financial Aid Status" tile box
+- Click/tap the "Financial Aid Status" tile

-- If prompted select the appropriate award year.
+- If prompted, select the appropriate award year.

-As SAP status is re-calculated prior to disbursement each semester, students should review their SAP status on MyFAU at the beginning of each semester (after the grade posting deadline for the prior semester) to confirm they remain eligible for aid.
+As SAP status is re-calculated prior to disbursement each semester, students should review their SAP status on MYFAU at the beginning of each semester (after the grade posting deadline for the prior semester) to confirm they remain eligible for aid.

 Students who are not meeting SAP criteria will be sent an email informing them of their SAP status and how the status impacts their eligibility for aid.
 With this in mind, students are advised to monitor their FAU email for communications from the Office of Student Financial Aid regarding changes in their eligibility.